shop-gang/caramel/README.md

 For detailed technical and product documentation, see the respective `README.md` files in each subdirectory.

+## Documentation

+- [API Documentation](./docs/API.md) - Detailed documentation of all API endpoints
+- [Contributing Guide](./docs/CONTRIBUTING.md) - How to contribute to the project
+- [Changelog](./docs/CHANGELOG.md) - History of changes and versions
+- [Roadmap](./docs/ROADMAP.md) - Future plans and features

 > **Directory Structure**
 >
 > - `.devcontainer/` – Only for dev environment setup